Divorce Attorneys in Monmouth & Middlesex Counties

 Experienced Divorce Representation in New Brunswick, Freehold & All of New Jersey

 Divorce is universally known as one of life’s most difficult experiences.
 It is a legal process that can take a huge toll on you emotionally, mentally, and financially.
-Where you and your spouse are in dispute, it can become even more stressful because of the lengthened time and expense of court hearings as well as the uncertainty of the outcome.
+When you and your spouse are in dispute, it can become even more stressful because of the lengthened time and expense of court hearings as well as the uncertainty of the outcome.

-Because of these challenges, it is essential that you have an experienced attorney to guide you through the process.
+Because of these challenges, it is essential that you have an experienced New Jersey divorce attorney to guide you through the process.
 At Menar & Menar, Attorneys at Law, you can depend on us to inform and advise you honestly about your case and aggressively represent your best interests.
 Whether through negotiation tactics or before a family court judge, you can trust that we will do everything possible to help you achieve an optimum result.

-Divorce in New Jersey must resolve all issues relevant to the breakup of the family.
+If you are getting divorced in New Jersey, you and your spouse must resolve all issues relevant to the breakup of the family, such as:

-- Child custody.
-This issue requires creating parenting plans and assigning parental responsibilities in the care of children based on the child’s best interests.
+- Child custody - This issue requires creating parenting plans and assigning parental responsibilities in the care of children based on the child’s best interests.

-- Child support.
-Divorced parents are required to provide financial support for their children to ensure their welfare when households split.
+- Child support - Divorced parents are required to provide financial support for their children to ensure their welfare when households split.